skiadas/TheoryCompCourse/schedule.md

     - Recognizing the union of two recognizable languages via NDTMs

 Sections 8.6, 8.7, 8.8
-  ~ - Formal definition of NDTM (Wahl)
+  ~ - Formal definition of NDTM
     - For every NDTM that solves a problem, there is a DTM that solves it.
-(Wahl)
     - If a language and its complement are both recognizable, then the language is decidable.
-(Wahl)

 Homework 7
   ~ (Due 10/30 4pm in LYN 110) 8.4, 8.7, 8.8, 8.9